ebp-nor/genome-assembly-workshop-2022/11_PretextView.md

 ### Step 4: Painting your scaffolds

 You have made your edits, and now you hopefully have five large scaffolds matching *Metschnikowia zobellii´s* karyotype.
 Before finishing your assembly, you need to "paint" them.
 What does this mean?
-You need to mark which scaffolds are part of the same "super-scaffolds" or chromosomes, so they´ll all have the same name in the final fasta.
+You need to mark which scaffolds are part of the same "super-scaffolds" or chromosomes, so they´ll all have the same name in the final FASTA.

 Enter the "Scaffold Edit Mode" by pressing **S**.
 Go to the bottom right corner, and left click on the smallest scaffold you want to include as a chromosome.